Should you pay money before you see a home in the Netherlands?

 - Check KvK registration - Is it a real registered business?

-- Check their website age - A site that's been around for years is harder to fake.
+- Look at how old their website is.
+A website that has been online for many years is harder to fake.

 - Trust your gut - If something feels off, it probably is.